Derghust/scala-threejs-facade/README.md

 # Three.js Facade for Scala 3 / Scala.js

+This project repository is still in early development.

 ## Overview

 This repository provides a Scala 3 facade for the Three.js library, enabling the use of Three.js in Scala.js projects.
-Three.js is a popular JavaScript 3D library that makes WebGL simpler to use.
+Three.js is a popular JavaScript 3D library that simplifies the use of WebGL.
 By providing a Scala facade, this project allows developers to leverage the powerful features of Three.js while writing code in Scala.

-Scala source contain documentation from [threejs.org](https://threejs.org/docs/index.html) and **could be outdated**.
+The Scala source contains documentation from [threejs.org](https://threejs.org/docs/index.html) and **may be outdated**.

 ## Features